migueldinisdev/Prosperitas/arch.md

 - `hooks`: single entry for UI to read/update state and fetch data.
 - `components/pages`: UI composition.
 - `utils`: generic helpers (formatting, date, import/export).

+## Type File Guidelines

+When to create a dedicated `*.ts` types file and where to put it.
+Follow these rules so future contributors keep the codebase consistent and avoid unnecessary files.

+- **Central schema (required):** keep the Redux/data schema in `src/core/schema-types/index.ts`.
+This file defines the canonical store slices (entities, Records, relationships) and matches `data-schema.json`.
+- **Create domain type files only when reused:** add a `core/<domain>/types.ts` (for example `core/finance/types.ts`) only when two or more modules need the same domain shapes or when the domain contains pure logic (calculations, selectors) that operates on shared types.
+- **API response types:** put provider/API response types in `src/data/api/types.ts` only when multiple data modules or caches consume the same provider responses.
+- **UI types:** colocate small UI-specific types with the component or in `src/ui/types.ts` when multiple UI components share them.
+Do NOT create UI type files for single-component-only shapes.
+- **Page-level types:** create `src/pages/<page>/types.ts` only when the page exposes shared payloads or props used by child components (e.g., `AddTransactionPayload`).
+Otherwise keep interfaces local to the page component.
+- **Prefer inline types for one-off shapes:** if a shape is used only in one function or component, prefer an inline type or anonymous interface — avoid creating a file for single-use shapes.
+- **Use `Record` for normalized entities:** store entities as `Record<string, Entity>` in the schema-types for fast lookup and serializability (this is already applied across the schema).
+- **Barrels (optional):** add `index.ts` barrels only for folders that are actually reused by multiple modules to keep imports tidy; avoid barrels for very small or single-file folders.
+- **Naming:** suffix domain files with `types.ts` (e.g., `finance/types.ts`, `api/types.ts`) when they hold only types; if they also hold pure helpers, put them in a `core/finance` module alongside `types.ts`.

+Checklist before adding a new types file:
+- Is the shape used in 2+ consumers?
+If yes, extract.
+- Is it a public boundary (store slice, API contract, component prop)?
+If yes, extract.
+- Will the shape evolve independently (API changes, domain complexity)?
+If yes, extract.
+- Otherwise: keep it inline or colocated.

 ---